openai/spinningup/docs/_build/html/_sources/algorithms/ddpg.rst.txt

 where :math:`\rho` is a hyperparameter between 0 and 1 (usually close to 1).
 (This hyperparameter is called ``polyak`` in our code).

-**DDPG Detail: Calculating the Max Over Actions in the Target.** As mentioned earlier: compuing the maximum over actions in the target is a challenge in continuous action spaces.
+**DDPG Detail: Calculating the Max Over Actions in the Target.** As mentioned earlier: computing the maximum over actions in the target is a challenge in continuous action spaces.
 DDPG deals with this by using a **target policy network** to compute an action which approximately maximizes :math:`Q_{\phi_{\text{targ}}}`.
 The target policy network is found the same way as the target Q-function: by polyak averaging the policy parameters over the course of training.

 Putting it all together, Q-learning in DDPG is performed by minimizing the following MSBE loss with stochastic gradient descent: